 You’ll have access to a comprehensive range of e-learning resources.
 Self-assessment (under supervision) and continual assessment are also key elements of the programme.

-Core Clinical Skills are taught by the Clinical Skills Education Team at the Clinical Practice Centre based at St James's Hospital.
+Core Clinical Skills are taught by the Clinical Skills Education Team at the Clinical Practice Centre based at Leeds Teaching Hospital Trust sites around Leeds.
 The aim of these sessions is to ensure that all students can perform clinical skills in the clinical environment in a safe, competent and confident manner.

 Outstanding learning resources in our Health Sciences Library and Clinical Practice Centre support your learning.
 Early exposure to clinical settings allows you to start developing your consultation and practical skills, and your own style as a Physician Associate.